 management review and to

 prepare a risk management report before you release your

 device for commercial distribution.
 Part 8 wants you to review

 management plan, your overall residual risk, and both your

 information gathering methods and plans.

-9. Monitor device during production and
+9. Monitor device during

 production and post-production

 phases.
 It then wants you to use your system to monitor your

 devices and all similar devices.